Bands of America: Past Super Regional venues

 The St. Louis and Atlanta Regional Championships were relaunched as Super Regionals in 2004.
 The Indiana Regional was relaunched as a Super Regional in 2011.
 The Alamodome is also site of the annual Texas state marching championship hosted by the University Interscholastic League, and Lucas Oil Stadium is also the site of the annual Indiana State School Music Association marching band championships.
 The Atlanta Super Regional Championship ended in 2017.

 Grand National championships

 The Grand National championships are open to all high school bands.
 There are no qualifications or prerequisites for participation; a standard established by Larry McCormick at the first Summer Workshop and Festival in 1976.
 The format and terms for advancing to the semifinal and final competitions have changed since its inception.

 As of 2024, Grand Nationals are open to as many as 112 bands, with performances taking place over three days.
 All bands participate in a preliminary competition, split between two rounds.
 The highest scoring bands from each preliminary advance to a semifinal competition, and the twelve highest scoring bands advance to the final round.
 Class champions (A, AA, AAA, and AAAA) are announced following the semifinal, and the Grand National Champion is announced after the final.

-The 2020 Grand National Championships were cancelled on July 21, 2020.
+The 2020 Grand National Championships were cancelled on July 21, 2020 due to the COVID-19 pandemic.
+The Championships returned to a normal schedule in 2021.